neu-se/CS4530-Fall-2023/tutorials/week4-react.md

 For the list of all the supported events refer https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/forms_and_events/#list-of-event-types

+Please check the list of commom events and instances in which they are used https://react.dev/reference/react-dom/components/common

 ## React Hooks

 React hooks are built-in functions which allows us to use state and other lifecycle features.
 The most basic hooks used by react are useState() which adds a state variable to a react component and useEffect() which is the lifecycle hook for a component.
 State of component referes to the data it is holding at a particular moment in time.